Tarun Gupta

 • Optimize H1 and H2 titles

-Google’s mobile-first indexing is already in place that gives preference to mobile websites over desktop websites while indexing.
-In times when most of the time we are on move, we can’t ignore the need of the responsive or mobile friendly websites.
-If you fail to provide your users a responsive version of your website, your search engine ranking will be suffering.
+Google’s mobile-first indexing is already in place which gives preference to mobile websites over desktop websites while indexing.
+In times when most of the time we are on the move, we can’t ignore the need for responsive or mobile-friendly websites.
+If you fail to provide your users with a responsive version of your website, your search engine ranking will suffer.

 Website navigation is an important UX element.
 Your website home page must offer users clear and easy navigation.
 They should be able to visit from one corner of your website to the other without interruption.
 Throughout their journey on your website, they shouldn’t have to think about their next step.